 Increased business risk

 Today, effective risk management (e.g, protecting intellectual property and sensitive data, business continuity) is a strategic prerequisite for many companies.
 Lingering doubts remain that sensitive data and programming code developed or tested in India (or in other emerging economies) is as secure as it would be in North America.
 As a result, some government regulations do not allow certain types of sensitive data to leave North America.
 Moreover, business continuity remains a clear and present worry.
-India is located in the center of one of the world’s most dangerous and nuclearized regions.
+India is located in the centre of one of the world’s most dangerous and nuclearized regions.
 Many IT managers can only sleep well knowing their code and lead IT specialists reside in North America.

 In the past, companies sought out India’s cost advantages knowing full well that the average Indian IT worker was not on par with a similar North American tester quality and productivity.
 Outsourcers compensated for these deficiencies by throwing more bodies at projects.
 This strategy is no longer working.
 Despite the modern facilities, most Indian IT workers (particularly recent grads) lack basic technical skills, rudimentary English language proficiency, and weak productivity.
 The Wall Street Journal has reported that 75% of technical graduates are unemployable by their IT sector.
 Finally, the Indian testing industry has a difficult time attracting and retaining enough highly skilled labour.
 The first choice of an Indian IT worker is usually the higher paying and more glamorous software development field.